-Much as is the case with the other hair accessories previously mentioned, bows and ribbons were an inexpensive, accessible accessory for women to make and wear during this period.
-Bows could be tied from ribbons, scarves, or fashioned from fabrics.
+In the same case as the other hair accessories previously mentioned, bows and ribbons were an inexpensive and accessible accessory for women to make and wear during this period.
+Bows could be tied from ribbons and scarves, or fashioned from fabrics.

 Whilst bows may bring to mind those of juvenile years, during the 1940s women of all ages were wearing them as a hair and fashion accessory.
 For a beautifully understated, feminine look, bows may adorn a low ponytail in the manner of Betty Grable.